department-of-veterans-affairs/va-mobile-feature-support/collab-cycle/mfs_Overpay Copay Architecture Intent.md

 - **Are there any new scheduled/cron jobs?
 If so, how are their intervals and impact considered? (especially with regard to periods of higher traffic or times when Sidekiq and infrastructure is already handling a high volume of jobs?)**
   - No, this project does not introduce any new scheduled or cron jobs.
 All functionality is based on real-time API requests.
 - **Is schema validation enforced (ex: using the vets-json-schema repo)?**
-  - Yes, schema validation will be enforced following existing vets-api patterns using the vets-json-schema repository for API request/response validation.
+  - No we will not be submitting any data, parameter protection will utilize rails params.permit

 ## External API changes
 - List new or modified APIs for upstream or external systems